 The Annual Investment Allowance (AIA) was first introduced in 2008 and started at a limit of up to £50,000.
-Since then, the limit has increased and decreased a number of times, and it is currently set at £1 million until 31 March 2023.
+Since then, the limit has increased and decreased a number of times, and it has been permanently increased to £1 million as of April 2023.
 The limit allows for businesses (sole traders and limited companies) to invest up to £1 million in plant and machinery and deduct 100% of the cost against the profits before tax is calculated.
-As the name suggests, this allowance is available each year for your business to use, but bear in mind that the limit can change and may well reduce back to its previous limit of £200,000 after March 2023.
+As the name suggests, this allowance is available each year for your business to use.

 The one exception to using AIA is when it comes to the purchase of cars specifically.
 Although cars do come under plant and machinery for the purpose of capital allowances, you are unable to claim 100% of the value.
 Instead, only part of its value can be claimed each year through using the writing down allowance (which is explained below).
 Some exemptions to this include cars which are used by driving schools that have been adapted to have dual control, and fully electric cars.

 - First Year Allowance

 The First Year Allowance (FYA) is very similar to AIA in that it allows for 100% of the cost of assets to be deducted from profits before tax is calculated.
 Unlike AIA there is no limit, and it is an entirely separate allowance.
 So, if you have already used up to the maximum limit on AIA, you can still utilise FYA to reduce your tax bill.
 However, a much more limited scope of assets qualifies under FYA and are usually those which enable a business to be more energy efficient such as:

 – new fully electric vehicles that have been bought by the business (second hand electric vehicles or new electric vehicles which have been gifted do not qualify)

 – equipment for zero emission cars and vans such as charging points